African American–Jewish relations: Northern states

-In the early 1970s, Atlanta's first Jewish mayor, Sam Massell, used blatant anti-Black rhetoric in his re-election bid for mayor against the city's first Black mayoral candidate Maynard Jackson.
-As a result, many progressive and college-educated whites in the city (including Atlanta's largest daily newspaper) publicly endorsed Jackson which caused Massell to lose his re-election campaign.
+In the early 1970s, Atlanta's first Jewish mayor, Sam Massell, used overt anti-black rhetoric in his re-election bid for mayor against the city's first Black mayoral candidate, Maynard Jackson.
+As a result, many progressive and college-educated whites in the city (including Atlanta's largest daily newspaper) publicly endorsed Jackson, which caused Massell to lose his re-election campaign.

-Hacker also quoted author Julius Lester, who was an African-American convert to Judaism, as writing: "Jews tend to be a little self-righteous about their liberal record, ... we realize that they were pitying us and wanted our gratitude, not the realization of the principles of justice and humanity...
-Blacks consider [Jews] paternalistic.
-Black people have destroyed the previous relationship which they had with the Jewish community, in which we were the victims of a kind of paternalism, which is only a benevolent racism."

 In his 1992 essay "Blacks and Jews: The Uncivil War," historian Taylor Branch asserted that Jews had been "perpetrators of racial hate."
 He noted that 3,000 members of the African Hebrew Israelites of Jerusalem, founded in 1966 in Chicago, were denied citizenship as Jews when they moved en masse to Israel.
 The Americans claimed that they had the right of citizenship as Jews under the Israeli Law of Return.
 Under the law, the only people who are recognized as Jews are people who are born Jews (having a Jewish mother or having a Jewish maternal grandmother), those with Jewish ancestry (having a Jewish father or having a Jewish grandfather), and people who convert to Orthodox, Reform, or Conservative Judaism.

-Branch believed that the rejection of the Chicago group was based on anti-Black sentiment among Israeli Jews.Branch, Taylor "Blacks and Jews: The Uncivil War", in Bridges and Boundaries: African Americans and American Jews (Salzman, Ed), 1992 Branch was criticized by Seth Forman, who said that his claims seemed baseless.
+Branch believed that the rejection of the Chicago group was based on anti-Black sentiment among Israeli Jews.
+Branch was criticized by Seth Forman, who said that his claims seemed baseless.
 He said that Israel had airlifted thousands of Ethiopian Jews to Israel in the early 1990s.
 A group of American civil rights activists which was led by Bayard Rustin investigated the 1966 case.
-They concluded that racism was not the cause of the Black Hebrews' rejection in Israel.
-They were considered a cult rather than a group of historic Jewish descendants.
+They concluded that racism was not the cause of the Black Hebrews' rejection in Israel; they were considered a cult rather than a group of historic Jewish descendants.